Wewahitchka, Florida: Geography

 Wewahitchka is located in northeastern Gulf County at the junction of Florida State Roads 71 and 22.
 SR 71 leads north 27 mi to Blountstown and south 24 mi to Port St. Joe, while SR 22 leads west 28 mi to Panama City.

 According to the United States Census Bureau, Wewahitchka has a total area of 20.0 km2, of which 16.8 km2 is land and 3.2 km2, or 15.80%, is water.

 It is located west of the Chipola River, a tributary of the Apalachicola River, and southwest of Dead Lakes.
-The two "eye-shaped" lakes from which the city takes its Native American names are Lake Julia and Lake Alice.
+The two "eye-shaped" lakes from which the city takes its Native American (Seminole) name from, are Lake Julia and Lake Alice.
 And Lake Shippey is also located at the bottom center of the city limits.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild winters.
 According to the Köppen climate classification, the City of Wewahitchka has a humid subtropical climate zone (Cfa).